pablorotten/Rock-the-JVM/Section 1 - The Absolute Scala Basics.md

-# Rock the JVM: Scala for begginers
+# Rock the JVM: Scala for beginners

 ## Section 1: The Absolute Scala Basics
 ### 2. Values, Variables and Types